Think-and-Dev/decrypto/README.md

 Once you have already deployed a Proxy Admin and a Proxy, and you want to point the proxy to a new logic follow this steps:

-1. First  you need to have a `.secret` file that contains the **SAME** 12 word seed (mnemonic key) that you used to deploy the original contracts.
+1. First  you need to have a `.secret` file that contains the **SAME** 12 word seed (mnemonic key) that you used to deploy the original contracts and the same owner address on the network json file.

 2. Then modify `./migrations/3_ERC20Decrypto_deploy.js` change
     ```js
-        const tokenSymbol = "DTKN";
+      const tokensToDeploy = [{ Symbol: "DTKN", TokenName: "Decrypto token" }, { Symbol: "STKN", TokenName: "S token" }];
     ```
     For the  **SAME** ticker of the token you deployed, and you want to upgrade